brentstewart/about-brent/README.md

 I've been in the industry about thirty years, in service provider and enterprise organizations.
 I have a Master's in Information Security and have written several books on IT topics.

-I've been married to Karen for 24 years and we have four kids - Benjamin, Kaitlyn , Madelyn and William.
-We also have two dogs - Bing and Google.
+I've been married to Karen since 1996 and we have four kids - Benjamin, Kaitlyn , Madelyn and William.
+We also have two dogs - Google and Quora.

 You're welcome to connect with me online on [LinkedIn](https://www.linkedin.com/in/brentdstewart/) or [Github](https://github.com/brentstewart).